The universal Euler characteristic and Burnside group for definable groupoids

 which corresponds to $\chi_{\Gamma}(G\ltimes\{p\})$ for a point $p$, because the Euler characteristic of a point is 1. \end{example}

 \begin{example} Similarly, one may consider the homomorphism $r:\mathscr{R}\to\Q$ such that

-where $G^\circ$ denotes the connected component of the identity of $G$.
-That is, $r(T^{[G]})$ is the reciprocal of the number of connected components of $G$.
+where $G^\circ$ denotes the connected component of the identity of $G$ so that $\chi(G^\circ\backslash G)$ is the number of connected components of $G$.
 In the case $\G$ presents an orbifold so that each isotropy group is finite, this yields the \emph{Euler-Satake characteristic} $\chi^{ES}(\G)$ of $\G$ \cite{LeinsterEulerCharCategory,SatakeGB,Thurston}.
 For a general orbit space definable groupoid, the resulting additive and multiplicative invariant given by Theorem~\ref{thrm:ECAddUnique} can be expressed

 We can similarly fix a finitely presented discrete group $\Gamma$ and define